udao-moo/udao-spark-modeling/README.md

 This repository is the source code for the paper

-"Graph Transformers for Query Plan Representation: Potentials and Challenges", from Chenghao Lyu, Guillaume Lachaud, Yanlei Diao, with tech report available [here][1].
+"Graph Transformers for Query Plan Representation: Potentials and Challenges", from Chenghao Lyu, Guillaume Lachaud, Yanlei Diao, Gabriel Lozano with tech report available [here][1].

 ## Install